obsidianmd/obsidian-clipper/README.md

 Official Obsidian browser extension.
-Available for [Chrome](https://chromewebstore.google.com/detail/obsidian-web-clipper/cnjifjpddelmedmihgijeibhnjfabmlf), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/), Edge, Brave, and Arc.
-Support for Safari to come.
+Available for [Chrome](https://chromewebstore.google.com/detail/obsidian-web-clipper/cnjifjpddelmedmihgijeibhnjfabmlf), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/), [Safari](https://apps.apple.com/us/app/obsidian-web-clipper/id6720708363), Edge, Brave, and Arc.

 ⚠️ **Obsidian Clipper is still in beta and requires Obsidian 1.7.2.** If you see an empty note after clicking **Add to Obsidian** please make sure you are using Obsidian 1.7.2 or above, which currently is an [early access version](https://help.obsidian.md/Obsidian/Early+access+versions).